 Rarely, bacterial tracheitis develops as a complication of croup Croup Croup is an inflammation of the windpipe (trachea) and voice box (larynx) typically caused by a contagious viral infection that causes cough, a loud squeaking noise (stridor), and sometimes... read more or endotracheal intubation (insertion of a plastic breathing tube through the mouth or nose into the trachea— see Mechanical Ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more ).

 A doctor bases the diagnosis of bacterial tracheitis on symptoms.

 To confirm the diagnosis, a doctor examines the throat with a thin viewing tube (laryngoscope).
-X-rays often are taken of the neck to show the irregularities that distinguish bacterial tracheitis from croup.
+X-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more often are taken of the neck to show the abnormalities that distinguish bacterial tracheitis from croup.